maddie480/JungleHelper/README.md

 # Jungle Helper

 This repository contains the helper and assets for the _Celeste: Into the Jungle_ mod.
-Both custom entities / triggers anf assets can be used in other maps (with credit) by having this helper as a dependenvy.
+Both custom entities / triggers anf assets can be used in other maps (with credit) by having this helper as a dependency.

 Contains the following entities so far:
 - **Bouncy Shroom**: a mushroom Madeline can bounce on!
 Comes in up, up-left and up-right variants.